The Cell & Developmental Biology Program is pleased to announce and congratulate Zachary's great score on his predoc MD/PhD (F30)NRSA.

 2014 Sigma Xi

-which culminates in the William Potter Lecture.
-The event will be held this year on April 2nd, 2014 Dorrance H. Hamilton Building Thomas Jefferson University 1001 Locust St. Philadelphia PA.
-Students will represent their thesis interest with posters that are structured to show their research thus far.
+The event was held on April 2nd, 2014 Dorrance H. Hamilton Building Thomas Jefferson University 1001 Locust St. Philadelphia PA.
+Students represented their thesis interest with posters that are structured to show their research thus far as well as undergraduate students expressing their scientific goals.

 Sigma Xi Student Research Day is jointly sponsored by Thomas Jefferson University Chapter of Sigma Xi, the Scientific Research Society, Jefferson Graduate School of Biomedical Sciences and Jefferson Medical College.
 For more information please contact Dr. Terry Freeman (215) 955-1068